RushilJalal/MarkItDown/README.md

 # MarkItDown

 MarkItDown is a simple, user-friendly Markdown editor built with React⚛️ and Firebase🔥.
-It allows users to write and preview Markdown content in real-time, making it easier to format text for various purposes such as documentation, notes, or blog posts.<br>
+It allows users to write and preview Markdown content in real-time, making it easier to format text for various purposes such as documentation, notes, or blog posts.

 This project is part of Learn React course on [scrimba.com](scrimba.com).

 ## Demo